shah-zeb-naveed/data-structures-and-algorithms/README.md

     - Method 1: A simple solution is to store both Inorder and Preorder traversals
     - Method 2: Have nulls indicated by None for every non-NULL node's children and do pre-order traversal with None as a base case

-# Binary Search:
-- I think once trick to binary search is that when I know I can find something in mid, maybe I check for when low == high, otherwise, low/high is the answer, no need to check for mid in the while loop.

 # Spanning Tree (Prims and Kruskal)
 - Spanning Tree: